zPatch/zPatch.github.io/README.md

 More details can be found in our [paper](zPatch.github.io/TEI2018_zPatch.pdf).

+### Contact

+E-mail questions or thoughts or ideas or rants to paul dot strohmeier at gmail dot com.

 ### Credits
 zPatch is a project by [Paul Strohmeier](http://www.paulstrohmeier.info), [Jarrod Knibbe](http://www.jarrodknibbe.com), [Sebastian Boring](http://www.sebastianboring.com/) and [Kasper Hornbæk](http://www.kasperhornbaek.dk).
 The work was done as part of the [Body-UI](http://www.body-ui.eu/) project, supported by ERC Grant 648785